JNicolas45/2338-FOLDER/Testplanoutline.md

 ## Summary

-Me and my fellow teammebers have agreed to play DyingLight on systems we each prefer with mine being specifcally PC.
+Me and my team have agreed to play Dying Light on systems we each prefer with mine being PC.
 I understand that since we all use different systems we may vary on issues we encounter.

 ## Environment/User Community